Skip to main content

 runs-on: ubuntu-latest

-I run all my builds on Ubuntu, though you could opt to use different operating systems, or even use a self-hosted runner.
+I run builds on Ubuntu.
+You could use a different OS or a self-hosted runner.

 steps: